MYiR-Dev/meta-myir-ota/README.md

  "name" : "<the name of the device, ex:stm32mpu_1234>" } ]'
 ```
-If the configuration is well done, you should see in Hawkbit web interface, In deployment page, the new device in "Target" enclosure.
+If the configuration is well done, you should see in Hawkbit web interface, in deployment page, the new device in "Target" enclosure.

 More information in [Hawkbit documentation](https://www.eclipse.org/hawkbit/)

 ### How to add the bundle on the frontend server ?
-1. In upload page, Create a Software module (type : OS) called stm32mp1 and upload the bundle from `<Yocto source tree>
+1. In upload page, create a software module (type : OS) called stm32mp1 and upload the bundle from `<Yocto source tree>
 /build-openstlinuxweston-stm32mp1-ota/tmp-glibc/deploy/images/stm32mp1-ota/update-st-bundle-stm32mp1-ota.raucb`
 2. In Distributions page, create a new distribution (type: OS with app(s)) called distri-stm32mp1, and drag and drop the software module into the new distrubution
 3. In deployment, drag and drop the distribution into the target, and confirm assignement by keepin "forced" selected : The server is ready to send the OTA update as soon as rauc-hawkbit will connect to it.